tropicalmentat/aoi-flood-detection/README.md

 #### Executing the modules

 - To execute a workflow for a sensor, use the `./run.sh` command (the run.sh script is found at the root of the repository)
-- Use the -h options for instructions on how to run the scripts with optional arguments

 - The default location that the scripts will expect the input files for each sensor is located in the `data` directory located at the root of the repository.